erlang/erlang-org/_posts/2018-9-05-introducing-ssa.md

 type of each variable seen.
 Based on the types, `beam_ssa_type` replaces variables with known values with the values themselves.

-Two of the conditional branchs have been converted to unconditional branches.
+Two of the conditional branches have been converted to unconditional branches.

 The next optimization is [liveness analysis][ssa_opt_live].
 The code